 - Stress Management

-I provide individual, family, and co-parenting psychotherapy.
-I offer 50 minute therapy sessions for $225 per session and 80 minute therapy sessions for $330 per session.
-I provide care coordination with your treatment team (if multiple providers are involved) on a weekly basis which is included in my session fee.
-I do not accept insurance directly; however, I am happy to provide you with an itemized invoice for third-party reimbursement (if you have out-of-network insurance benefits then your insurance will cover a percentage of your private therapy fees).
-I accept cash, check, or credit card.
-I see clients on Mondays, Wednesdays, Thursdays, and Fridays.
+I provide individual, family, and co-parenting psychotherapy (in office or teletherapy if deemed appropriate).
+I offer 50 minute therapy sessions for $315 per session and 80 minute therapy sessions for $470 per session.
+I provide care coordination with your treatment team (if multiple providers are involved) on a weekly basis which is included in my session fee (within reason).
+I do not accept insurance directly; however, I am happy to provide you with an itemized invoice for third-party reimbursement (if you have out-of-network insurance benefits then your insurance may cover a percentage of your private therapy fees - please call and check!).
+I accept cash, check, credit card (Ivy App), Zelle, or Venmo.
+I see clients on Mondays, Tuesdays, Thursdays, & Fridays.

 Jeanine Pontes-Boelter, Ph.D.